sylhare/sylhare.github.io/_posts/2023/2023-07-11-Github-copilot-trial.md

 By default, it utilizes whatever you are typing to train itself, so you may want to manually update the confidentiality settings in your profile to disable it.
-I guess the downside, is that it will be slower to learn from you, but it's rather hard to assess.
+I guess the downside is that it will be slower to learn from you, but it's rather hard to assess.

 I did find that the first few suggestions were either not useful or just plain annoying, so don't expect it to be at full speed before a couple of weeks.

-It can be totally off the marks with a suggestion that looks real but is actually not good at all, the longer the amount of line suggested, the more likely you'll have to revisit it.
+It can be totally off the marks with a suggestion that looks real but is actually not good at all.
+The longer the amount of line suggested, the more likely you'll have to revisit it.
 So don't expect it to do your work, (...wait, I guess that's a good point? 😅).

-You can turn the _co-piloting_ off for some files, project or languages, if it doesn't work in that particular situation.
+You can turn the _co-piloting_ off for some files, project or languages if it doesn't work in that particular situation.

 Some suggestions can get in the way when you know what you are doing, and it tries to help for example:
 - It will suggest some random copy/paste when the code you are working on has some similarities with another file.
 And since duplicating code is not a good practice, having as a suggestion encouraging it is not a good idea either.
-- It seems to try to coerce you into writing some block of code, that may not be relevant or that goes to another direction than the one you want to take.
+- It seems to try to coerce you into writing some block of code, that may not be relevant or that goes in another direction than the one you want to take.
 I find it harder to focus on what you truly want to do when that happens.
-The copilot can be misleading you into thinking that you are on the right track, when you are not.
+The copilot can mislead you into thinking that you are on the right track, when you are not.

-With multiple people in a team using AI tools, it can be hard to review, because the author may not fully understand what the code is doing, or just dump whatever the tool suggested without further tailoring to it (Extra comments, unnecessary guard cases, different coding style, ...).
+With multiple people in a team using AI tools, it can be hard to review.
+The author may not fully understand what the code is doing, or just dump whatever the tool suggested without further tailoring to it (Extra comments, unnecessary guard cases, different coding style, ...).